Dua for Marriage: Islamic Prayers for Love and Nikah.

 4. “O Most Wise, guide our families to make decisions pleasing to You during this engagement period.”

-5. “Allah, let this engagement be the beginning of a blessed union that fulfills half of our deen.”
+5. “Allah, let this engagement be the beginning of a blessed union that fulfils half of our deen.”

 1. “O Allah, make our wedding day blessed, filled with Your remembrance, and the start of a righteous marriage.”